 if [ -f $(brew --prefix)/etc/bash_completion ]; then . $(brew --prefix)/etc/bash_completion fi

 ℹ️ I think if you use fish as your shell, this should just work.

 Next, let’s put this all to use.

-And yes, tab completion is possible on remote paths :) It’s not instant though, because it has to go look for the path over the internet, but so much better than nothing.
-It doesn’t get any easier than that!
+Tab completion is possible on that long and tedious remote path.
+It’s not instant though, because it has to go look for the path over the internet.
+But it doesn’t get much easier.